smetj/smetj.net/content/azure_queue_storage_input_module.rst

 Sending a message
 -----------------

-We will use the Azure console to manually send a message.
+Using the Azure console we can manually send a message.

 As you can see at this point the :text:`wishbone` has already been created.

 |azure_1|

-On the server side we should see following output:
+Once the message is send, we we should see following output on the server
+side:

 .. code-block:: text